 Complex Structures

-Rather than saving Vec<Zq> or Vec<Vec<Zq>> to represent vectors/polynomials and matrices, qFALL-math has explicit struct with explicitly implemented functionalities that simplify prototyping.
+Rather than saving Vec<Zq> or Vec<Vec<Zq>> to represent vectors/polynomials and matrices, qFALL-math provides explicit structs with dedicated functionalities that simplify prototyping.

 Matrices